PatrickZimmerer/RARE-EVM-Puzzles/README.md

 - Identify the target => need to get to index 1c (28) where 'JUMPDEST' is located

-- First opcode is `PUSH1 00` which will push a 0 onto the stack

-- Second opcode is `CALLDATALOAD` which will change the 32-byte value starting from the given offset of the calldata (in our case 0).
-All bytes after the end of the calldata are set to 0.

-- Quick example:

-=> First value on the stack = 0
-=> `CALLDATALOAD` with a calldata of `0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF` will result in => ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff on the stack

-=> First value on the stack = 31
-=> `CALLDATALOAD` with a calldata of `0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF` will result in => ff00000000000000000000000000000000000000000000000000000000000000 on the stack since the 31 bytes of offset will result in only 1 byte being persisted

-- This leads us to passing in a 32 bytes value that results in 0a (10) since the offest is zero we don't really have to take that into consideration in our case
+#### From here on I will not list up all opcodes just new ones to explain them and increase my learning effect

-- So if we pass in a value of `0x000000000000000000000000000000000000000000000000000000000000000a` the `JUMP` will land on `JUMPDEST` and we will sucesfully finish the eigth puzzle
+- So if we pass in a value of `placeholder` the `JUMP` will land on `JUMPDEST` and we will sucesfully finish the eigth puzzle

 ## EVM puzzles